0xRose/Rose-Stealer_old/README.md

     <strong>by <a href="https://github.com/ICExFS">pierro</a>, <a href="https://github.com/Gumbobrot">Gumbobrot</a>, <a href="https://github.com/suvan1911">suvan</a>, <a href="https://github.com/suegdu">suegdu</a></strong>
 </div>

-### A multipurpose advanced injectioner and graber using a beautiful UI
+### A multipurpose advanced injectioner and grabber using a beautiful UI

 ## <a id="content"></a>🌐 〢 Table Of Contents